nats-io/nats-site/content/doc/writing_apps/subjects.md

     parent = "Writing Apps"
 +++

-Fundamentally NATS is about publishing and subscribing to messages.
+Fundamentally NATS is about publishing and listening for messages.
 Both of these depend heavily on _Subjects_ which scope messages into streams or topics.
-At its simplest, a subject is just a string of characters.
+At its simplest, a subject is just a string of characters that form a name the publisher and subscriber can used to find each other.

 ```viz-dot
 digraph g {